Cetirizine Oral Solution

 Cetirizine Hydrochloride Oral Solution, USP can be taken without regard to food consumption.

-Children 2 to 5 Years for Chronic Urticaria: The recommended initial dose of Cetirizine Hydrochloride Oral Solution, USP in children aged 2 to 5 years is 2.5 mg (½ teaspoonful) syrup once daily.
-The dosage in this age group can be increased to a maximum dose of 5 mg per day given as 1 teaspoonful syrup once a day, or one ½ teaspoonful syrup given every 12 hours.
+Children 2 to 5 Years for Chronic Urticaria: The recommended initial dose of Cetirizine Hydrochloride Oral Solution, USP in children aged 2 to 5 years is 2.5 mg (½ teaspoonful) oral solution once daily.
+The dosage in this age group can be increased to a maximum dose of 5 mg per day given as 1 teaspoonful oral solution once a day, or one ½ teaspoonful oral solution given every 12 hours.

 Children 6 months to < 2 years for Perennial Allergic Rhinitis and Chronic Urticaria: The recommended dose of Cetirizine Hydrochloride Oral Solution, USP in children 6 months to 23 months of age is 2.5 mg (½ teaspoonful) once daily.
 The dose in children 12 to 23 months of age can be increased to a maximum dose of 5 mg per day, given as ½ teaspoonful (2.5 mg) every 12 hours.